WalterProof/pezos-sandbox/README.md

 \copy tags(tag_id, label) from '~/code/pezos-sandbox/data/tags.csv' delimiter ',' CSV HEADER;
 ```

-You should see something at http://pezos-sandbox.localdev/
+You should see something at http://pezos.localdev/

-The project architecture will try to follow domain driven design, it is directly inspired from https://leanpub.com/web-application-architecture (great book).

 https://github.com/dunglas/symfony-docker is used as a base infra.